Here’s how we can rescue MSMEs

-The Supreme Court has chosen to turn a deaf ear to the pleas of the small businesses of the country wanting it to ward off..
+The Supreme Court has chosen to turn a deaf ear to the pleas of the small businesses of the country wanting it to w..
 May 2020

 “If the legislature were to impose an absolute prohibition against unregistered individuals from practicing architecture, there would be considerable confusion as to what activities formed the practice of architecture and what did not.
 It may have resulted in a host of other legitimate professionals being barred from engaging in the design, supervision and construction of buildings merely because they were not registered under the Architects Act,” the Court said.

 The webinar began with presenter Pratap Padode, Editor-in-Chief, Construction World and President, FIRST Construction Council, welcoming the guest panellists to the session.
 The panellists included industry stalwarts – Subodh Dixit, Executive Director-Engineering and Construction, Shapoorji and Pallonji and Company; Rajiv Mishra, Principal, JJ School of Architecture; Sanjay Puri, Principal Architect, Sanjay Puri Architects; Mahesh Mudda, Managing Director & CEO, NCCCL; and Habeeb Khan, President, Council of Architecture.

 Pratap Padode, Editor-in-Chief, Construction World and President, FIRST Construction Council, began by citing some definitions of architecture.
 “Architecture is the process of both planning and designing a project,” he said.
 “Another definition says that architecture is the art and science of designing buildings and structures,” he highlighted.